-Why Complex Trauma is called Complex Trauma
+Why Complex Trauma is Called Complex Trauma

-Any overwhelming experience or period in life will create some form of fight, flight, freeze or please response.
+Complex trauma: Any overwhelming experience or period in life will create some form of fight, flight, freeze or please response.
 Depending on what you have gone through, and its duration, you will resort to some of these survival responses, retrospectively, in times of crisis.

 The fight or flight response is normally more readily available in order to deal with distressing situations.
-Childhood trauma and complex traumatic situations are often sustained over extended periods, and so are not only the result of ‘one off’ incidents.
+Childhood trauma and complex traumatic situations are often sustained over extended periods, and so are not only the result of ‘one-off’ incidents.
 This renders just one particular survival response, quite often insufficient.

 With CPTSD, childhood trauma and complex trauma you will likely see a variety of combinations of the fight, flight, freeze and please responses, and even these combinations could be different depending on the particular person one is with, and the circumstances in which your survival patterns get triggered.